hkotek/hkotek.com/_posts/2025-02-22-science-engineering-mindset.md

   - academia, altac,
 ---

-I occasionally get asked varions on the common theme of "what are the biggest differences between academia and industry" or "what were some things you weren't expecting when you started your first industry job".
+I occasionally get asked variations on the common theme of "what are the biggest differences between academia and industry" or "what were some things you weren't expecting when you started your first industry job".
 While the latter is hard for me to remember clearly by now, the former is easier to answer.

 ## An engineering mindset

 The best way I am able to explain the main difference between industry and academia is as follows:

-> If you have a theory that explains 98%[^1] of your data, but which fails to explain the remaining 2%, you unequivocally have the *wrong* theory.
-On the other hand, if you have an engineering solution that covers 98% of use cases, but which fails to cover the remaining 2%, you probably have a *really great* solution.
+> **If you have a theory that explains 98% of your data, but which fails to explain the remaining 2%, you unequivocally have the *wrong* theory.
+> On the other hand, if you have an engineering solution that covers 98% of use cases, but which fails to cover the remaining 2%, you probably have a *really great* solution.**

 Science and research often live in those small margins that differentiate one theory from the other.
 All of them will cover the "core" data pertaining to the relevant phenomenon of interest, and it's really not too interesting to spend time on them other than to show a baseline.
-The work is in those details.
+The work is in those details, or in expanding the coverage to new cases and new details we didn't originally think about.

-In fact, my entire research program as a linguist focused on constructions that are incredibly rare in everyday usage, but where theories nonetheless make clear predictions.
-Those predictions can allow us to distinguish one theory from the other--and perhaps also learn something deep about the underlying nature of Grammar.[^2]
+My entire research program as a linguist focused on constructions that are incredibly rare in everyday usage, but where theories nonetheless make clear (and disparate) predictions.
+Those predictions allow us to distinguish one theory from another, and argue in favor or against prevailing theories---and perhaps also learn something deep about the underlying nature of Grammar in the process.[^1]

 Engineering work, on the other hand, often focuses on the major use cases the system is built for.
-We want a solution that works for most users most of the time.
 There's always going to be a long tail of issues we may not cover with our general solution.
 But, (a) if it's not something anyone actually needs the system for, then who cares if it does something odd or just doesn't work?
 We may never "fix" those issues.
-And (b) if we do need to address those peripheral use cases, we might just write some override, or special rule, to hard-code what we want the system to do, and call it a day.
-It's not ideal, but it works, and it doesn't make the general solution "bad" or "wrong".[^3]
+And (b) if we do need to address these issues, we might just write some override, or special rule, to hard-code what we want the system to do, and call it a day.
+It's not ideal, but it works, and it doesn't make the general solution "bad" or "wrong".[^2]

-You may think that writing a list of exceptions means the system is obviously wrong.
-On occasion, you can clearly point to how the solution doesn't align with scientific research.
+You may think that writing a list of exceptions means the system is obviously imperfect.[^3] On occasion, you can clearly point to how the solution doesn't align with scientific research.
 But imperfect doesn't necessarily mean wrong or bad.
 And pointing out that the solution doesn't align with Theory or (in the case of Language Models) *isn't how people do it* isn't usually helpful.
-It might get you marked as someone who doesn't care about the right things.
+It might get you marked as someone who doesn't prioritize about the right things.

 This is absolutely not to say that there is no room for insights from scientific research in industry.
 But you have to learn how to pick your battles, and you have to demonstrate how the research insights will practically support the engineering work that you are doing.[^4] If you can do this, I promise you'll be a rockstar!